mrcnski/signor.dev/_posts/2022-07-10-simple-inline-images-in-org-mode.md

 The path between the brackets is relative to your org file.

-Run `M-x org-redisplay-inline-images` and you should see this:
+Run `M-x org-redisplay-inline-images` (or just reload the file) and you should see this:

 {% include image.html name="inline-images/no-width.png" width="400" alt="What the?!" caption="What the?!" %}